Annual Women of Color at Penn Day

 2020

-• Globally, we have been dealing with a pandemic and in order to keep our community safe we made the Women of Color Awards virtual for 2020 and 2021.
-We look forward to the day we can celebrate together again, safely.
+- Globally, we dealt with a pandemic, and in order to keep our community safe, we made the Women of Color Awards virtual for 2020 through 2022.